aimer63/fire/data/data_metrics.md

 n-years period at any point in the past, what would my range of outcomes have been?"**

 It uses a "rolling window" approach to calculate the annualized return and risk for every possible n years period in the dataset, providing a statistical overview of historical performance.

+## Key Metrics Explained

+- **Expected Annualized Return:** Mean of annualized return rates across all rolling windows.
+- **StdDev of Annualized Returns:** Standard deviation of annualized returns across windows (measures the dispersion of outcomes for different starting dates).
+- **Average Annualized Volatility:** Mean annualized volatility experienced within each window (reflects typical fluctuations during the investment period).
+- **95% Confidence Interval (CI):** Statistical precision of the mean for both expected return and volatility.
+- **Failure Rate:** Percentage of windows with negative return.
+- **Percentiles Table:** Distribution of annualized returns (5th, 25th, 50th, 75th, IQR).

 ## Prerequisites